saraa123/django_project_tracker/README.md

 * Checked that emails were being sent correctly by going through the ‘forgotten password’ process.

+* Tested that which was not expected:
+    - Pressing the back button after logging in/out and navigating through the website.
+    - Typing in an incorrect url into the url bar.
+    - This lead to the creation of error pages.

 ### 2. Django testing
 * Django tests were created to test some of the models, views and forms.
     - Can be seen through the files: